barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 - Makes me more conscious of my spending.
 - Lets me see how my spending has changed over time.
 - Lets me plan for the future with some degree of confidence.
-- Way less cumbersome than the spreadsheet I used to use.

 This memo is concerned with my mechanism for implementing this approach.
 It could serve as a starting point for your financial